DMTF/Redfish-Service-Validator/README.md

 MetadataFilePath - (string) This attribute points to the location of the DMTF schema file location, populated by xml files

 Schema_Pack - (string) URL path to an official zipped pack of DMTF Schema, to be extracted over the user's local schema directory.
 Use 'latest' to pull the latest zip.
-(To be used with option LocalOnly)
+(To be used with option LocalOnlyMode)

 Timeout - (integer) Interval of time before timing out a request